 In Manhattan (1979), while at a posh party where everyone is beautiful and erudite, the conversation turns to an upcoming march by Nazis.
 One man chimes in about a biting article in the Times regarding the event.
 It’s Allen’s Isaac, the kid from the Bronx, who suggests a more direct course of action involving baseball bats.
 That’s the Woody Allen – the Allan Stewart Konigsberg – who wrote Blue Jasmine.
 And if I were you, I wouldn’t mess with him.

 Blue Jasmine (2013).
-Director and Scr.: Woody Allen.
+Dir. & Scr.: Woody Allen.
 Cast: Cate Blanchett, Sally Hawkins, Bobby Cannavale, Michael Stuhlbarg, Max Casella, Andrew Dice Clay, Peter Sarsgaard, Alec Baldwin, Alden Ehrenreich, Charlie Tahan, Tammy Blanchard.

 Cate Blanchett Blue Jasmine photo: Sony Pictures Classics.